top of page

 The first sale

 In just two days after opening, I made my first sale, thanks to strategic advertising efforts with a modest budget of $1 a day for a week.
 The extra boost the algorithm gives new shops is no joke, and the sales kept ticking in slowly but steadily.
 Now eight months in, I've seen a decline in traffic, and I'm currently working on improving my listings and their SEO.
-While my revenue now stands at $53, it's crucial to acknowledge that the costs associated with running ads offset this amount, leaving me with valuable experience rather than monetary gains.
+While my revenue now stands at $53, the ad costs ate into most of that though, leaving me with a lot of experience but not much actual money.

 Enjoying the process